Scope

 The case was argued on September 20, 2023.

 1.8.24 – The Eighth Circuit Court affirmed in part the district court’s denial of the State’s motion to dismiss and reversed the district court’s grant of summary judgment to the plaintiffs.
 In its standing analysis, the court considered the statute’s “Place” and “Use” provisions separately.
 The court concluded that the plaintiffs had standing to challenge the provision that prohibited knowingly using recording devices while trespassing but not the provisions that prohibited placing these devices on trespassed property.
 The court determined that “[b]ecause the Act’s restrictions on the use of a camera only apply to situations when there has first been an unlawful trespass, the Act does not burden substantially more speech than is necessary to further the State’s legitimate interests.”
 Additionally, the plaintiffs argued that the statute was “unconstitutionally overbroad,” but the court disagreed and held that the statute was narrowly tailored to serve the “State’s interest in stymieing surveillance-trespass.”
 The court noted, “Indeed, our court has upheld government restrictions on videotaping even when the public has a general right to access the venue or event to be recorded … so it follows that the State’s interests in preventing recording are even stronger when the public has no right to access the venue in the first place.”
 The court further stated, “Without a doubt, trespassing is a legally cognizable injury because it harms the privacy and property interests of property owners and other lawfully present persons.
 Trespassers exacerbate that harm when they use a camera while committing their crime.
 The Act is tailored to target that harm and redress that evil.”
+The Eighth Circuit Court remanded the case to the district court for further proceedings.

 1.29.24 – The Eighth Circuit Court issued mandate.